-A 35ml bottle of the Benton Snail Bee Ultimate Serum costs around US$26.00.
+A 35ml bottle of the Benton Snail Bee Ultimate Serum costs around USD$26.00.

 The serum expires 6 months after opening and has a two year shelf life.

-As I discovered with my first Benton review, the company name is inspired by the movie The Curious Case of Benjamin Button in which the protagonist reverses the ageing cycle and grows younger with time.
-This reflects Benton’s desire to restore skin back to its original, healthy condition without harmful ingredients.
+The Benton philosophy is to restore skin back to its original, healthy condition without harmful ingredients.
 This product definitely fulfils that objective, a pure and safe formulation verified by CosDNA and EWG resources.
 The gentle and light nature of this oil free serum and absence of fragrance, alcohols, PEGs and harmful chemicals makes it suitable for all skin types even sensitive.
 However, those allergic to bee stings or any other ingredients in the formula should be cautious and patch test first.

-The serum itself is near clear and typical of heavily concentrated snail secretion products, it has a silky, stretchy consistency.
-It has plenty of slip and spreads easily across the face.
-A little pat and it’s easily absorbed, leaving no notable residue.
+The serum itself is near clear and typical of heavily concentrated snail secretion products, it has a silky, stretchy consistency, plenty of slip and spreads easily across the face.
+A little patting aids absorption, leaving no notable residue.
 Resembling the natural acidity of healthy skin, pH is said to be 5.5, making it mild and gentle.
 Skin instantly feels refreshed and soothed as it delivers a calming and nourishing effect.

 Although the lighting is clearly different in the following before (left) and after (right) photos of my right cheek and chin, there is a clear improvement in texture, moisture balance, clarity and tone.
 The images were not enhanced in any way for brightness, contrast or to achieve a favourable difference.
 The only edit made was to crop each to a comparable size.
 It was a timely test, as my skin was not looking its best at the commencement of this trial.
 Its condition certainly gave the Benton serum every chance to shine, and that it did.

-The before photos show signs of redness, evidence of mild breakout, dullness and some dry patches.
+Before photos show signs of redness, evidence of mild breakout, dullness and some dry patches.
 The after images clearly reflect improved hydration, fine lines under the eye appearing lessened due to increased plumpness of the skin.
 The skin is also more consistent in terms of pigment, tone evened out and red patches lessened if not eliminated.
 A few bumps and blemishes are also gone.
-These results confirm the product fulfilled its dual function of brightening and wrinkle repair.
+These results confirm the product fulfilled its dual function of brightening and wrinkle repair (not reduction or removal).
 The skin simply looks healthier and more radiant.

 Stellar results and performance gains this serum a confident tick of approval.
 I would definitely recommend it to anyone suffering dryness, dullness, redness, uneven tone or sensitivity.